ALERT: EARLY BLACK FRIDAY DEALS!! (Grab Top Sellers and Reader Faves Before They Sell Out!) SHOP NOW

 See this video for examples of rolling vs. folding packing methods

 Overall, there isn’t one right or wrong answer.
-It can depend on a few things, including the type of fabrics and what items you’re bringing which we’ll cover more of in greater detail here.
+It can depend on a few things, including the type of clothing and your itinerary.
+Readers have shared their insights so you can decide on the best technique for you!

 The secret to traveling light is to create a functional but minimalist capsule wardrobe.
 Learn more in my guide!